 Throughout the past years, an increasing number of enterprises have found business architecture (BA) to offer valuable practices for use in their design and transformation journeys.
-According to the BIZBOK® Guide (A Guide the the Business Architecture Body of Knowledge®), business architecture “represents holistic, multidimensional business views of: capabilities, end-to-end value delivery, information, and organizational structure; and the relationships among these business views and strategies, products, policies, initiatives, and stakeholders.”
+According to the BIZBOK® Guide (A Guide to the Business Architecture Body of Knowledge®), business architecture “represents holistic, multidimensional business views of: capabilities, end-to-end value delivery, information, and organizational structure; and the relationships among these business views and strategies, products, policies, initiatives, and stakeholders.”
 As such, it comes with a value proposition that can be summarized as follows:

 “The value of business architecture is to provide an abstract representation of an enterprise and the business ecosystem in which it operates.
 By doing so, business architecture delivers value as an effective communication and analytical framework for translating strategy into actionable initiatives.
 The framework also enhances the enterprise’s capacity to enact transformational change, navigate complexity, reduce risk, make more informed decisions, align diverse stakeholders to a shared vision of the future, and leverage technology more effectively.”

 Yet, when people first hear about business architecture, they may react with skepticism and may question its legitimate place in today’s enterprises.
 Here are some of the most common doubts and suggestions on how to counter those statements:

 Assertion #1: Business architecture is just “the flavor of the day”

 Growing communities and associations of business architecture practitioners, the establishment of academic programs on business architecture, maturing reference models and standards (such as the BIZBOK® Guide), the increasing variety of sources dealing with business architecture, and the advancing alignment with other fields of practice clearly militate against a skeptic‘s expectation that business architecture will pass soon.

 Assertion #2: Business architecture is not worth it, we have been successful without it for ages